 Current PositionI am currently associate professor at the ENSEA, a french grande école for electrical engineering and computer science.
-I'm part of the ETIS lab, within the MIDI team.
+I'm part of the ETIS lab, within the Computer Vision and Machine Learning Group.

 picard (at) ensea [dot] fr